erikyuzwa/electron-flash-gaming-starter/README.md

 # electron-flash-gaming-starter

-this is a starter project for using Starling+Flash with Electron for native desktop packaging.
+This is a starter project for using a Flash game library with Electron for native desktop packaging.

 ## installation

 * `npm install`

-## Gamua Starling
+## FlashPunk 1.7.2

-This project is using `Starling v2.1`, however feel free to drop in your own preferred Flash library.
+This project is using `FlashPunk v1.7.2`, however feel free to drop in your own preferred Flash library.

 ## Pepper Flash

 Electron makes use of the Chromium browser, and so the Flash bridge is handled via PepperFlash.

-Included in this project are the win32 / win64 pepperflash binaries, but if you need to update or use a different version
+Included in this project are the win32 / win64 pepperflash binaries, but if you need to update or use a different version.

 ### Windows